Heeii: Early development and funding

-Early 2007 the concept had proven feasible.
-Because Heeii scales non-linearly, always has to be available, has to respond very rapidly, financing of a sufficient infrastructure had to be realized.
-Elkoog then took a round of angel funding, a venture capital fund called The Knowledge Conversion Fund, and the ir.
-G.J.
-Smid Fund Foundation.
-This second funding round came to approximately $1.6 million.
+By early 2007, the company's concept had demonstrated its feasibility.
+As Heeii was designed to operate at scale, remain continuously available, and provide rapid responses, the company required additional investment in its technical infrastructure.
+Elkoog subsequently secured a second round of funding from angel investors, the venture capital fund The Knowledge Conversion Fund, and the ir.
+G. J. Smid Fund Foundation.
+This funding round totalled approximately $1.6 million.

-By the beginning of 2009 the company raised an additional $2.6 million for marketing in the Netherlands - the company's home base, and the rest of the world.
+By early 2009, the company had raised an additional $2.6 million for marketing activities in the Netherlands and internationally.